khakhalin/notes/00_to_read_netsci.md

 M. O. Jackson and Y. Zenou.
 Games on networks.
 In P. Young and S. Zamir, editors, Handbook of Game Theory Vol. 4, pages 95–163.
 Elsevier, 2014.

-# Processes as a way to quantify

-.

 # Graph-producing automata